kjam/europarl_scraper/README.md

 There are many TODO's for this still, so plz be patient.

+* Figure out why not all members are in initial JSON
+* Where are sources for this? https://github.com/eliflab/European-Parliament-Open-Data/blob/master/meps_full_list_with_twitter_accounts.csv
+* How to divide work to speed up?

 ## Questions?

 Feel free to reach out on Twitter or Freenode (@kjam).